Precomputed Dominant Resource Fairness: Related Models

-We start this section by briefly presenting DRF, and EDRF, and then proceed to introducing PDRF.
-The notions we introduce in the preceding subsections will help us to construct our own model.
+In this section we review DRF and EDRF in further detail for their close relevance to our work.
+The notions introduced in this section will be used to construct our own model in the following sections.